-Founded by Michael Olsen, TriStar Global Entertainment—in addition to managing a film fund—is a one-stop shop for film funding and for motion picture and television production for budgets up to $20 million.
+Founded by Michael Olsen, TriStar Global Entertainment—in addition to managing a film fund—is a one-stop shop for film funding and for motion picture and television production for budgets from$5 million to $50 million.

 With over twenty-five years’ worth of experience in the financial services industry, Michael Olsen—along with two film industry veterans—started Yaletown Capital in 2006.
 The company was designed to provide tax credits and production services to Western Canada’s film and television industry.
 During this time Mr Olsen entered into an intense hands-on motion picture education, including attending major festivals and markets both domestically and abroad.